How does such inspired thought find its way into the mind of one humble individual?

 Genius level ideas don't flow into the brains of such geniuses as Steve Jobs, Bill Gates and Mark Zuckerberg just because those people are more deserving.
 It happens because those people have allowed the space for the brilliance seeds to be planted and nurtured.

 Management brilliance comes from the introspective assimilation and processing of information.
-A study a few years ago at the showed that individual thought and not brainstorming was responsible for most of the grandest innovations in business.
+A study a few years ago at the University of Toronto showed that individual thought and not brainstorming was responsible for most of the grandest innovations in business.

 Through private reflection, mind-clearing, and listening carefully to those proverbial fleeting thoughts or seemingly insignificant inklings, anyone can be individually brilliant.
 That is, anyone can allow the flow of creativity to enter their life when they choose.